 Boy next door alert!
-When you've watched someone grow in his career for as long as we've been seeing Topher on screen, you feel a little bit of a connection.
+When you’ve watched someone grow in his career for as long as we’ve been seeing Topher onscreen, you feel a little bit of a connection.
+Or, okay, a big connection, considering he has always been pretty high up on our girlhood-crush list.
+Now, in his new film The Wedding, he’ll take family drama to the next level alongside some of our favorite actresses, including Katherine Heigl and Amanda Seyfried, and a ton of other seasoned acting pros.

 Or, okay, a big connection, considering he has always been pretty high up on our girlhood-crush list.
 Now, in his new film The Big Wedding, he’ll take family drama to the next level alongside some of our favorite actresses, including Katherine Heigl, Amanda Seyfried and a ton of other seasoned acting pros.